Overview of Participation in Accessibility Events

 Back to Exhibit list

 The WH-1000XM6 are wireless headphones we developed in collaboration with sound engineers working in music production with the aim of faithfully delivering the sounds intended by artists.
-These headphones offer the world's highest class of noise-canceling performance.
+These headphones offer the best noise canceling* that suppresses surrounding noise and delivers a more comfortable, reassuring sound environment—whether in cafés, offices, or on the move.
 Furthermore, Ambient Sound Mode allows you to enjoy music while naturally taking in the sounds around you.

 In Japan, you can listen to voice guidance from the Eye Navi walking support application for people with visual disabilities.
 This application is only available in Japan.